-Fast planning and deploying with software simulation
+Fast project planning and deploying with 3D site modelling

 "Rotate about three degrees to the left.
 Yes!
 That's it.
 We're done."
 Within less than 2.5 hours, a team of two employees of SBB, the Swiss Federal Railway, and Parquery had just configured, installed, and tested six cameras and solar panels.
 These have since provided SBB with insights into how their parking area is used.

 The smart parking pilot project of SBB and Parquery has been running on SBB’s park and ride (P+Rail) facility in Rapperswil, in North-East Switzerland, since May 2020.

 Parquery’s smart parking solution monitors available and occupied parking spaces in real-time using cameras and Artificial Intelligence (AI).
 It collects statistical data on parking behavior and usage that helps SBB optimize their parking space and supports operational planning.
 Up-to-date occupancy information is now also available on a preview P+Rail web app, so their customers know if they will find a free parking space before they even set off.

 Finding the optimal camera arrangement for a parking lot is a non-trivial problem: The camera views have to encompass the entire parking lot while excluding neighboring premises and minimizing the number of cameras.
 A range of constraints have to be accounted for:

 the spatial arrangement and orientation of the parking spots within it,

 where, how high, and how cameras can be mounted,